 If you can, try and coincide your trip to Barcelona when a match is being played at the Camp Nou.
 This way you will be able to experience the stadium at its best and see some of the best football players in the world.

 Booking a stadium tour is something else you should do too.
-You’ll get to see all the trophies the club has won and go pitchside and take in the sheer size of Camp Nou.
+You’ll get to see all the trophies the club has won, visit the FC Barcelona museum and go pitchside and take in the sheer size of Camp Nou.

 Ideally, you want to do both, but I would prioritise watching a match over the tour.
 No matter how good the tour is, it doesn’t compare to watching a live match in a stadium full of 90,000 people!